How To Naturally Manage Dry & Inflamed Scalp Psoriasis

 While there is no cure for scalp psoriasis, there are various approaches you can take to help manage it.
 The most important factor in managing it, and the throughline for all the below approaches, is tempering inflammation:

-Austin-based holistic doctor Elena Villaneuva, D.C., confirms there is a direct connection between diet and inflammation.
+Austin-based holistic doctor Elena Villaneuva, D.C., confirms there is a direct connection between diet and inflammation2.
 "There is a major connection between gut health and skin health," Villaneuva says.
 "We've found that the key to reversing most skin conditions is to start on the inside."
-She recommends avoiding gluten, sugar, and dairy altogether—as research has shown a connection between these foods and psoriasis.
+She recommends avoiding gluten, sugar, and dairy altogether—as research has shown a connection between these foods and psoriasis3.

 Apple cider vinegar is a do-it-all ingredient, and when used as an apple cider vinegar rinse, it can help lower the pH of the hair, giving you the silky, shiny locks you've always wanted.
 Villaneuva says it's a great natural at-home remedy to alleviate itching and irritation.
 "Apply an apple cider vinegar rinse to the scalp and wait for it to dry," she suggests.
 Once the vinegar has dried, rinse the solution off of the scalp.
 However, only use this on mild flare-ups: "You'll want to avoid using apple cider vinegar if your skin is cracked, bleeding, or there are open wounds."
 This is safe to repeat a few times a week to reduce irritation.